harshaghvdt/Plants/replit.md

 # Overview

 This is PlantLife - a full-stack plant social network application built with React, TypeScript, and Express.js.
 Originally a Twitter clone, it has been completely transformed into a botanical community platform where plant enthusiasts share care experiences, growth stories, and cultivate knowledge together.
-The application features Material Design 3's expressive design language with a nature-inspired botanical theme, avoiding copyright issues while providing an authentic plant community experience.
+The application features Material Design 3's expressive design language with a nature-inspired botanical theme.

+**Current Status**: Successfully migrated from Replit Agent to standard Replit environment.
+Currently undergoing Firebase migration from PostgreSQL for improved scalability and real-time features.

 # User Preferences